 - Sea levels are rising, precipitation patterns are changing, sea ice is declining and oceans are acidifying - all with grave consequences for our communities, environments and economies.
 Some regions of the world will experience more frequent or more intense droughts, floods or storms.

 Climate change is impacting people here and now, but the consequences will be even worse in the future if action is not taken.
 Therefore the focus must now be on ensuring comprehensive government action that averts the worst impacts of climate change.

 Governments must urgently implement plans to reduce emissions and make funding available to support communities already suffering the most from the impacts of climate change.

-How did Stop Climate Chaos Coalition members respond?
+How did coalition members respond?

 - Oxfam published a report of their own, showing that a Hotter World is a Hungrier World.